How to Store Your Mobility Scooter Securely - Surewise

 Keep your mobility scooter’s tyres in good condition by storing your scooter at the correct pressure recommended by the manufacturer.

-It may be a good idea just to double-check the tyres (and the brakes) are in good working condition before you take your first trip with your scooter after it’s been in storage for an extended time.
+It may be a good idea just to double-check that the tyres (and the brakes) are in good working condition before you take your first trip with your scooter after it’s been in storage for an extended time.

 If your scooter has been in storage for several months without use, it may be a good idea to have it serviced to ensure there are no faults that could put you or others in danger.